tusharpandit18/Data-Science--Machine-Learning/Cancer prediction - Classification model/readme.md

 - Instead of just a single test on test data, performed a stratified k-fold cross validation on training data

-- Computed accuracy, precision, recall f1-score by using confusion matrix and classification report
+- Computed accuracy, precision, recall, f1-score by using confusion matrix and classification report